-The organisational structure of the business is to be described, particularly identifying who has functional responsibility for quality, workplace safety and environmental duties, and the interrelation and reporting lines between management and employees.
+The organisational structure is to be described, particularly identifying who has functional responsibility for quality, workplace safety and environmental duties, and the interrelation and reporting lines between management and employees.

-Sufficient resources are to be allocated by the Manager to ensure the management system can operate effectively.
+Sufficient resources are to be allocated by the Senior Manager to ensure the management system can operate effectively.

-Explanation: Employees are often uncertain of their particular responsibilities within a business or on a project.
-It is, therefore, necessary to develop an organisation structure showing the relative responsibilities and, in particular, nominating those with specific quality, workplace safety and environmental responsibilities for the management system.
+Explanation: Employees are often uncertain of their particular responsibilities within an organisation or on a project.
+It is therefore necessary to develop an organisational structure showing the relative responsibilities and, in particular, nominating those with specific quality, workplace safety and environmental responsibilities for the management system.